Kapott/til/infosec/gaining_access/escaping_docker.md

 The `--privileged` flag exploit relies on relaunching a docker container with this flag.
 When using this flag, containers have full access to all devices and lack restrictions from sccomp, AppArmor and Linux capabilities

+But the `--privileged` flag is overkill, the only needed requirements are:

+- Have root in container

+- Container must be run with the `SYS_ADMIN`  Linux capability

+- Container  must lack AppArmor profile, or otherwise allow the `mount` syscall

+- The cgroup v1 virtual filesystem mst be mounted read-write inside the container

+By default, docker starts with restricted set of capabilities (doesnt include SYS_ADMIN), and default AppArmor profile is `docker-default`, which prevents the mount syscall.

 Default unix socket: